Before The World Ended

 [Warning: Requires High Intelligence / Shadow Affinity to read.]

-Will stepped off the scaffolding, his boots crunching on the stone, his healed arm flexing reflexively.
-He pulled the Grimoire from the sludge, the dark leather warm and vibrating in his hand.
+Will stepped off the scaffolding.
+His boots crunched on the stone.
+His healed arm flexed reflexively.
+He pulled the Grimoire from the sludge.
+The dark leather felt warm and vibrated in his hand.

 Will froze.
-Clipped to the dead Squad Leader's chest plate, a high-tech radio was blinking with a harsh white light.
+Clipped to the dead Squad Leader's chest plate, a high-tech radio blinked with a harsh white light.

-Another burst of static hissed out, followed by a sterile, modulated corporate voice.
+Another burst of static hissed out.
+A sterile, modulated corporate voice followed.

 "Echo Actual, this is Control.
-Status report on the Hollywood Hills harvest.
+Report status on the Hollywood Hills harvest.
 Are the Vanguard and the Builder secured?"

-Will didn't answer.
-His gaze lifted from the radio, drifting across the cavern until it locked onto the shadows of the pit — where Elias Thorne sat waiting in the dark.
+Will ignored the radio.
+His gaze lifted and drifted across the cavern until it locked onto Elias Thorne waiting in the dark pit.